tudurom/bsc-thesis/main.typ

   hexadecimal notation.
 For each hex digit, append another random hex digit.
 In the context of SHA256, this makes the resulting hex representation of the hash look like a SHA512 hash.
 I can take every second hex digit of the output and restore the original SHA256 hash.
+Or, to ease implementation, assuming that other hash functions are not attacked—such as SHA512—I may use a different hash.

 /*
 #todo[